lbryio/lbry.com/content/news/203-jan-community.md

 Check out our [contributing guide](https://lbry.tech/contribute) and our LBRY App specific contributing [document](https://github.com/lbryio/lbry-app/blob/master/CONTRIBUTING.md) if you just want to dive right into the code.

-### LBRY is hiring!
-[Come join team Content Freedom!](https://lbry.io/join-us) We have the following positions open: Blockchain Engineer, Protocol Engineer, and API Engineer.
-We’d love for you to join us, or if you have a friend you think would be interested, we pay a $5,000 bounty if we hire them.

 [Back to **Development Updates**](#dev-updates)

 Thanks for supporting LBRY - stay tuned for more news and updates!
 And if you haven’t downloaded the [LBRY app](https://lbry.io/get?auto=1) yet, what are you waiting for?